PDesire/project-meli-soundmod-app-deprecated-/README.md

 Inefficient coded and hardcoded strings included which needs to be fixed Translations to other languages
-Renaming of app because name of Soundmod has been changed
+Renaming of app because name of Soundmod has been changed Changing Package name to com.teamprojectdesire.melisoundeffects because the old package name was just a test version

 # How to compile the app